TheRealOrange/terminalvideoplayer/README.md

 - ▐  (U+2590 right half block)
 - ▂  (U+2582 lower quarter block)
 - ▆  (U+2586 lower 3 quarters block)
+- ▎  (U+258E left quarter block)
+- ▊  (U+258A left 3 quarters block)

-We have all the building blocks for effectively double the horizontal and vertical resolution!
+We have all the building blocks for effectively kind of quadruple the horizontal and double the vertical resolution!
 However, we are still limited to two colours per pixel.
 So, we pick the configuration that minimizes the maximum difference between colours which will be made the same, and then set the colour to the average colour.

 Other optimisations include